edk2-porting/edk2-msm/README.md

 Attempt to create a normal EDK2 for Snapdragon 845 platform.

-Pull requests for new devices are welcomed!
+Pull requests for new devices and device tree or ACPI fixes are welcomed!

 ## Resources